-The conducted analysis also allowed detecting differences in choosing the main mees of information by young people living in different regions.
-Residents of the that (48.9%) and the Northern regions (54.6%), city of Astana (43.80) are means and the Northern regions (54.6%), city of Astana (43.80) are means and the Northern regions (54.6%), city of Astana (43.80) are means and the Northern regions (54.6%), city of Astana (43.80) are means and the Northern regions (54.6%), city of Astana (43.80) are means and the Northern regions (54.6%), city of Astana (43.80) are means and the Northern regions (12.0%) and the Northern regions (12.0%) and the Northern regions (18.5%), Astana (12.5%) get the information from the newspapers.
-It information preferences of the respondents revealed that one of the least popular sources mong young people is newspapers of socio-political character.
-9.2% of respondents read socio-political newspaper every day, while the informative and entertainment newspapers are read by only 5.6%.
+The conducted analysis also allowed detecting differences in choosing the main nees of information by young people living in different regions.
+Residents of the (48.9%) and the Northern regions (54.6%), city of Astana (43.80) are leastly more likely to use the Internet.
+While, in Almaty residents prefer a radio (20.2%) as the main source of information.
+The youth of the Western (12.0%) and the Northern regions (18.5%), Astana (12.5%) get the information from the newspapers.
+It information preferences of the respondents revealed that one of the least popular sources young people is newspapers of socio-political character.
+9.2% of respondents newspapers are read by only 5.6%.

-there is a gradual decline of interest in entertaining and informative periodic As Brows, and preference is given to the socio-political dimension - in age groups from to 24 and from 25 to 29 read 11.1% and 10.4%, respectively, in the age group from inly 4.7% (Table 2).
+there is a gradual decline of interest in entertaining and informative periodic As grows, and preference is given to the socio-political dimension - in age groups from to 19 and from 25 to 29 read 11.1% and 10.4%, respectively, in the age group from 19 4.7% (Table 2).